sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 }
 ```

-<p class="cn" markdown="1">The above code does reveal the partial answer though, the getter calls `GetObjectFromCompressedBase64String` using the `compressedDataTable` property.
+The above code does reveal the partial answer though, the getter calls `GetObjectFromCompressedBase64String` using the `compressedDataTable` property.
 This method will decode the supplied base64, decompress the binary formatter payload and call `BinaryFormatter.Deserialize` with it.
-However, the code contains expected types for the deserialization, one of which is `DataTable`, So we can't just stuff a generated  [TypeConfuseDelegate](https://github.com/pwntester/ysoserial.net/blob/master/ysoserial/Generators/TypeConfuseDelegateGenerator.cs) here.</p>
+However, the code contains expected types for the deserialization, one of which is `DataTable`, So we can't just stuff a generated  [TypeConfuseDelegate](https://github.com/pwntester/ysoserial.net/blob/master/ysoserial/Generators/TypeConfuseDelegateGenerator.cs) here.

 ```c#
 		private static readonly Type[] ExpectedSerializationTypes = new Type[]